threefoldtech/info_grid/src/documentation/dashboard/solutions/static_website.md

 - Enter an instance name

-- Enter HTTPS URL for a Git repository that needs to be cloned
+- Enter the HTTPS URL for the Git repository that needs to be cloned

-- Enter Git Branch if available
+- Enter the Git Branch if available

-- Enter the html directory that need to be served if available
+- Enter the html directory that needs to be served if available

 - Select a capacity package: